Mark D. Riley is Hocking College’s new Cybersecurity and Network Systems Program Manager.

-As an educator Riley taught freshman level courses at OU designed to help incoming students transition from high school to college.
+As an educator, Riley taught freshman level courses at OU designed to help incoming students transition from high school to college.
 He also mentored first-generation college students.

-Riley has been an Adjunct Instructor at Hocking College since 2016.
+Riley has been an adjunct Instructor at Hocking College since 2016.
 He describes his teaching style as “active.”
 The non-traditional techniques he uses in his classroom are designed to engage students.

 As opposed to merely requiring them to pay attention, take notes and memorize course materials, his classes will encourage students to interact and collaborate with one another on group projects and presentations.

-Riley also plans to stress the importance of soft skills in his classes.
-Foremost, he wants his students to be able to communicate effectively and articulate their ideas in a manner that’s clear, precise, and empowering.
+Riley also plans to stress the importance of "soft skills" in his classes.
+Foremost, he wants his students to be able to communicate effectively and articulate their ideas in a manner that’s clear, precise and empowering.

-Another asset Riley brings to Hocking is that he himself is a first-generation college student.
-He feels that this helps him understand the financial and job search-related struggles many first-generation students face.
-For this reason, Riley intends to gear his program towards giving students the best value for their money.
+Another asset Riley brings to Hocking is that he is a first-generation college student.
+He feels this helps him understand the financial and job search-related struggles many first-generation students face.
+For this reason, Riley intends to gear his program toward giving students the best value for their money.
 His goal is to make sure his students are job-ready before they graduate and enter the job market.